Holdy/protograph/README.md

 And then query on them:
 ```
    proto.get([jeff, likes, null], // Jeff likes ?
-      function(item, itemCallback) {
+      function(foundFact, itemCallback) {
-          // Do what you want with each thing Jeff likes.
+          // Do what you want with each Jeff likes X fact.
           itemCallback();
       },
       function(err) {